talltree/firstperson/README.md

 # firstperson
-Initial repo for the First Person Project
+This is the initial home for the First Person Project.
+A full Readme is under construction.